ChrisPaliqaw/rosauth_jwt/README.md

 1. Create a [Supabase](https://supabase.com/) project.
 2. To find your JWT_KEY, go to your projects Settings -> API screen
 ![Supabase JWT secret screen](supabase_secrets.png)
-3. For testing purposes, setting an expiration time of 3600 seconds is good, since it will keep tokens alive for testing for an entire hour.
+3. For testing purposes, setting an expiration time of 3600 seconds is good, since it will keep a new tokens alive for an entire hour, but if you want to quickly create your OLD_TEST_TOKEN, set a very low value.
+Note that once you obtain an OLD_TEST_TOKEN for a given project, you won't need to regenerate it, but you will need to recreate NEW_TEST_TOKEN's in the future.
-4. I've created a simple app that can be used to generate tokens.
+4. You can use [Crown Clothing](https://github.com/ChrisPaliqaw/crown-clothing) to generate tokens.
 To see the tokens, open the app in Chrome, then open your browser console with the key F12.
 Then log in with a Google account using the "Sign In" link.
+This is a Firebase -> Supbase port of an app from the course [Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL): Zero to Mastery](https://academy.zerotomastery.io/a/aff_wx711nm4/external?affcode=441520_3jijbywc)<sup>*</sup>.

-`
+* Affiliate link

 Now you can run the service
 ```